 - Organizer contact including name, phone number and website if possible – for additional information not included in the listing and for visitors to contact you with their questions about the event

-- Photo or artwork – if you don’t have a photo of the event, you can provide one of the event location.
+- Photo or artwork – This is your best chance to sell your event to potential attendees.
+Humans are very visual animals.
+Did you know that visitors are more enticed by authentic imagery of your event than by flyers or content that looks photoshopped?
+If you don’t have a photo of the event, you can provide one of the event location.
 The photo CANNOT be a generic image downloaded from the internet.
 Even if you have purchased the right to use it, we cannot legally use it.

 We look forward to receiving your event information!